romulorvs/prop-pick/README.md

 **Returning an Array:**

 You can also get the data as an **array**.
-Just set 'array' as the third parameter.
+Just set 'array' as the last parameter.

 ```js